jaysohal/AWS-Sample-Project/README.md

 6. AWS SNS: To send notifications on various events.
 7. AWS Auto Scaling Groups: To ensure web application scales with traffic.
 8. DynamoDB: To store blog post metadata and user information.
-9. GitHub: To manage source cod.
+9. GitHub: To manage source code.